This post may contain affiliate links, from which we earn an income.

 Gori seems to be a Marmite sort of town – you’ll either love it or hate it.
 The birthplace of Joseph Stalin sits at the confluence of the Mtkvari and Liakhvi rivers and is the fifth largest city in Georgia.

-In medieval times, Gori was an important military stronghold and as such, is home to several notable historic landmarks including the impressive Gori Fortress, which is built on a hill overlooking the central part of the modern city.
+In medieval times, Gori was an important military stronghold and is home to several notable historic landmarks including the impressive Gori Fortress, which is built on a hill overlooking the central part of the modern city.
 Across the river stands the 18th-century St. George’s Church of Gorijvari, a popular place of pilgrimage.

 Stalin’s association with the city is enshrined in the Joseph Stalin Museum, which is a popular visitor attraction, but there is much more here than just Stalin.
 Spend some time wandering the pretty old town, visiting the churches and stopping for a coffee along the tree-lined boulevards.